emptyport/tandem-parser/README.md

 > This module works correctly in the limited cases I've tested it in, but it should be considered in a beta state until it's been proven against more input files.

+> The peptide-spectrum-match module is also under active development, so there may be changes in the objects returned by the parser.

 ## Installation
 npm install tandem-parser --save